What biochemical blood test is normal? table. Normal cholesterol value in women

 • Damage to organ cells;

-• problems with the functioning of tissues;
+• problems with tissue functioning;

 • acute hepatitis;